yugaWicaksono/ec-assignment-normal/README.md

 ## Overview

-This project is fulfilled for a part of technical assignment for Ecochain.
+This project a part of technical assignment of Ecochain.
 The API used for this app is http://ergast.com/mrd/.

 ## Homepage